matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/l1-l2-interop.md

 ## L1 -> L2 communication

 Sending transactions from Ethereum to zkSync is done via the `zkSync` smart contract.
-It allows to request any type of zkSync transactions:
+It allows the sender to request any type of zkSync transactions:

 - `DeployContract`
 - `Execute`
 - `Withdraw`

-Besides these, it also allows some types of transactions specific to the bridge:
+Besides these, it also enables some types of transactions specific to the bridge:

 - `AddToken` to add a native token to zkSync.
 - `Deposit` to deposit some amount of the native token to the L2.